dashingly/danthilab2/trunk/mazewar_2/README.txt

 To add a robot client do:
 >> run.sh localhost 4444 7777 1
-One at the end indicates that cllient is a robot.
+The one at the end indicates that client is a robot.
+Make sure to add the robot once everyone has joined the game.